Half Acre Recreation and Wellness Center

-Our mission is to provide quality recreational opportunities to a diverse campus community that enhance the learning and workplace environment and promote mental and physical health through quality facilities, equipment and programs.
-Our programs, which include open recreation, intramural sports, club sports and the outdoor program, offer a broad range of coordinated activities for individuals and groups that promote health awareness, a sense of community and a lifelong appreciation for wellness and recreational activities.
+Our mission is to provide recreation and wellness opportunities to a diverse campus community that enhance the learning and workplace environment and promote mental and physical health through quality facilities, equipment and programs.
+Our programs, which include the Wellness Center, Open Recreation, Intramural Sports, Club Sports and the Outdoor Program, offer a broad range of coordinated activities for individuals and groups that promote health awareness, a sense of community and a lifelong appreciation for wellness and recreational activities.
 Supporting the value of student development, our programs strive to offer opportunities to students that develop leadership skills and promote responsibility while maintaining a balance between personal, professional and academic pursuits.

 Membership is required to use UW's recreational facilities.
 Membership privileges include use of all activity areas in Half Acre and use of the Corbett pool and gym during scheduled hours.
-Individuals must present a valid WyoOne ID card to purchase membership and to enter Campus Recreation facilities.
+Members must present a valid WyoOne ID card or other active Campus Recreation pass to enter Campus Recreation facilities.

 Towel service is available at Half Acre Gym during building hours and Corbett gym during scheduled gym and pool hours at no cost.

 Available recreation equipment may be checked out with a WyoOne ID card or other active campus recreation pass.
 Users are responsible for all equipment and must reimburse UW for any lost or damaged equipment.